State-of-Rhode-Island-eCMS/ecms_profile/docs/encryption.md

 ## Key
-Settings for each encryption profile require the use of the Drupal 'Key' module, with an associated secret encryption key stored an environment variable `ENCRYPTION_PRIVATE_KEY`.
+Settings for each encryption profile require the use of the Drupal 'Key' module, with an associated secret encryption key stored in an environment variable `ENCRYPTION_PRIVATE_KEY`.
 This value must exist in the `secrets.settings.php` file.
 This file should never be maintained in version control.